I tried out the new ability to manage .env files with 1Password Environments

 revenueCatApiKey = appl_xxx...

-Check the Secret box for each variable to protect its value.
+Check the Secret box for each variable to protect the value.

-Arkana reads values with the following priority by default:
+By default, Arkana reads values in the following order of priority:

 1. Environment variables